 Traditionally speaking, pound cake is made with equal parts butter, sugar, eggs, and flour.
 One pound of each to be exact.
 Dry and wet ingredients are similar in ratio to create a thicker, well-balanced batter.

 Butter cake is very similar to a pound cake in terms of its selection of ingredients, except it generally uses more butter than eggs, in a way making the batter even thicker.

-Sugar Spun Run’s recipe on pound cake is super easy to follow so I highly recommend you checking it out.
+Sugar Spun Run’s recipe for pound cake is super easy to follow so I highly recommend you check it out.